Why Transformational Leaders Are the Real Nation Builders

 “Be the Change you want to see in the world” – Mahatma Gandhi

 I have always believed that Europeans, Americans, or Asians will not build Africa.
 At best, they will do so much that will serve their socio-economic interests and political hegemony.
 If anyone will ever build Africa, it will have to be by Africans and for Africans.
 Africans need to borrow and domesticate ideas until they become thoroughly African.
-Transferring ideas from other nations without filtering them will be counter-productive, which is what happened to democracy in Africa.
+Transferring ideas from other nations without filtering them will be counterproductive, which is what happened to democracy in Africa.
 Democracy in most countries of Africa is laughable and imbued with greed and self-absorption.
-Political leaders in Africa have weaponized poverty to continue to have a socio-economic edge over the people and keep them for a long time at their mercy.
+Political leaders in Africa have weaponized poverty to continue to have a socio-economic edge over the people and keep them at their mercy for a long time.

 As an aspiring Transformational leader, you need to create something of value that our society will not be able to resist or function effectively without, i.e., creative ideas that can disrupt the existing norms.

 My work at the School of Transformational Leadership is to help nurture and develop this category of leaders in our society.
-Transformational leadership is a re-introduced concept gaining momentum in contemporary society today because it affects a cultural change in a society or organization.
-Although it has been around for a long time, many people do not know what it is and how to identify it.
-The notion was first popularized in the 1970s by James Macgregor Burns when he tried to contrast its significance with transactional leadership.
+Transformational leadership is a reintroduced concept gaining momentum in contemporary society today because it affects a cultural change in a society or organization.
+Although it has been around for a long time, many people do not know what it is or how to identify it.
+The notion was first popularized in the 1970s by James MacGregor Burns when he tried to contrast its significance with transactional leadership.

 According to Burns, transactional leadership doesn’t care as much about cultural change as the organization’s bottom line, profit.
 This is why many people scramble for political power in Africa for monetary gain rather than public good and personal legacy.